Meditation 101. Meditation and ‘morning practice’ basics, for the unconvinced.

 Reading – Learning is power.
 Maybe use this time for 10 pages of a new book, or maybe listen to a podcast, the choice is yours but the message is the same – increase your capacity with new thoughts and ideas.

 Scribing. – Journaling or writing a stream of consciousness is a great way to process and reflect.
 It’ll help you be more self aware and articulate.
-I often post thought provokers on my Instagram – and my ‘really good question cards’ and ‘wisdom cards’ make great journal prompts.
-You can also colour in, or draw Mandala’s – Jen Smith has a great free gift to get you started.
+I often post thought provokers on my Instagram – and my ‘really good question cards’ and ‘wisdom cards’ also make great journal prompts.

 My invitation to you is to do each one for one minute – that’s a six minute commitment.
 Can you commit to that?